-Euparal is a semi-synthetic mounting medium used in microscopy.
-It is slightly yellowish in color, flows well and cures after a few days.
+Euparal is slightly yellowish in color, flows well and cures after a few days.
 After curing, it becomes very hard but not brittle, keeping elasticity.
 Euparal also adheres strongly to glass.
 It has a refractive index of 1.5174.

 Compared to other mounting media, Euparal has a significant advantage: Specimens can be directly transferred from alcohol into Euparal.
 Other mounting media, such as Canada Balsam, require the specimen to be transferred to xylene (toxic) prior embedding.